Amundi Pioneer Asset Management Inc. Sells 39,209 Shares of Dollar General Co. (NYSE:DG)

-Amundi Pioneer Asset Management Inc. reduced its position in Dollar General Co.
-(NYSE:DG) by 7.8% in the fourth quarter, according to its most recent disclosure with the Securities and Exchange Commission.
-The firm owned 460,630 shares of the company’s stock after selling 39,209 shares during the quarter.
+Amundi Pioneer Asset Management Inc. decreased its stake in Dollar General Co.
+(NYSE:DG) by 7.8% during the fourth quarter, according to its most recent filing with the Securities and Exchange Commission (SEC).
+The fund owned 460,630 shares of the company’s stock after selling 39,209 shares during the period.
 Amundi Pioneer Asset Management Inc.’s holdings in Dollar General were worth $96,869,000 at the end of the most recent quarter.

-A number of other large investors have also recently modified their holdings of the stock.
-Duncker Streett & Co.
-Inc. boosted its holdings in Dollar General by 2.4% in the 4th quarter.
-Duncker Streett & Co.
-Inc. now owns 10,120 shares of the company’s stock valued at $2,128,000 after purchasing an additional 240 shares during the period.
-Dearborn Partners LLC grew its holdings in shares of Dollar General by 17.0% during the fourth quarter.
-Dearborn Partners LLC now owns 149,455 shares of the company’s stock worth $31,431,000 after purchasing an additional 21,710 shares in the last quarter.
-UBS Asset Management Americas Inc. increased its position in shares of Dollar General by 7.1% in the fourth quarter.
-UBS Asset Management Americas Inc. now owns 1,717,416 shares of the company’s stock worth $361,173,000 after purchasing an additional 113,932 shares during the last quarter.
-City Holding Co. raised its stake in Dollar General by 4.8% in the fourth quarter.
-City Holding Co. now owns 19,762 shares of the company’s stock valued at $4,156,000 after purchasing an additional 898 shares in the last quarter.
-Finally, Robeco Institutional Asset Management B.V. lifted its position in Dollar General by 6.2% during the fourth quarter.
-Robeco Institutional Asset Management B.V. now owns 1,160,420 shares of the company’s stock valued at $244,035,000 after purchasing an additional 67,236 shares during the last quarter.
-90.86% of the stock is owned by institutional investors.
+A number of other institutional investors have also bought and sold shares of DG.
+HM Payson & Co. bought a new position in shares of Dollar General during the third quarter valued at about $27,000.
+Wolff Wiese Magana LLC bought a new position in Dollar General during the 4th quarter worth approximately $27,000.
+JJJ Advisors Inc. grew its position in Dollar General by 111.1% during the 4th quarter.
+JJJ Advisors Inc. now owns 133 shares of the company’s stock worth $28,000 after acquiring an additional 70 shares during the last quarter.
+Jacobi Capital Management LLC increased its stake in Dollar General by 76.9% in the 4th quarter.
+Jacobi Capital Management LLC now owns 138 shares of the company’s stock worth $29,000 after purchasing an additional 60 shares during the period.
+Finally, Black Swift Group LLC bought a new stake in Dollar General in the fourth quarter valued at approximately $33,000.
+90.86% of the stock is owned by institutional investors and hedge funds.

+In other Dollar General news, CFO John W. Garratt sold 26,127 shares of the stock in a transaction on Tuesday, March 23rd.
+The stock was sold at an average price of $199.35, for a total value of $5,208,417.45.
+Following the completion of the sale, the chief financial officer now owns 37,088 shares in the company, valued at approximately $7,393,492.80.
+The sale was disclosed in a document filed with the Securities & Exchange Commission, which is available at this link.
+Corporate insiders own 0.72% of the company’s stock.

-DG has been the subject of several analyst reports.
-Evercore ISI upgraded shares of Dollar General from an “in-line” rating to an “outperform” rating in a research report on Monday, March 29th.
-Bank of America cut Dollar General from a “buy” rating to a “neutral” rating and set a $215.00 target price for the company. in a report on Thursday, February 25th.
-Atlantic Securities raised Dollar General from a “neutral” rating to an “overweight” rating and set a $243.00 price target on the stock in a research note on Monday, March 22nd.
-JPMorgan Chase & Co. increased their price objective on Dollar General from $224.00 to $250.00 and gave the company an “overweight” rating in a research note on Wednesday, March 24th.
-Finally, Loop Capital upgraded shares of Dollar General from a “hold” rating to a “buy” rating and set a $260.00 price target for the company in a report on Tuesday, January 26th.
+Several research analysts recently commented on DG shares.
+KeyCorp decreased their target price on shares of Dollar General from $235.00 to $220.00 and set an “overweight” rating on the stock in a research note on Thursday, March 25th.
+Morgan Stanley dropped their price objective on Dollar General from $245.00 to $225.00 and set an “overweight” rating for the company in a report on Monday, March 29th.
+Jefferies Financial Group reduced their target price on Dollar General from $260.00 to $250.00 and set a “buy” rating on the stock in a research note on Thursday, March 25th.
+Deutsche Bank Aktiengesellschaft upgraded shares of Dollar General from a “hold” rating to a “buy” rating and lifted their price target for the company from $214.00 to $241.00 in a report on Tuesday, February 9th.
+Finally, Bank of America lowered shares of Dollar General from a “buy” rating to a “neutral” rating and set a $215.00 price objective for the company. in a report on Thursday, February 25th.
 Three research analysts have rated the stock with a hold rating, eighteen have issued a buy rating and two have assigned a strong buy rating to the stock.
 The company currently has an average rating of “Buy” and a consensus target price of $228.83.

-Dollar General (NYSE:DG) last posted its quarterly earnings data on Wednesday, March 17th.
-The company reported $2.62 earnings per share (EPS) for the quarter, missing analysts’ consensus estimates of $2.72 by ($0.10).
-Dollar General had a return on equity of 36.07% and a net margin of 7.84%.
-The business had revenue of $8.41 billion during the quarter, compared to analysts’ expectations of $8.29 billion.
-During the same period in the previous year, the business posted $2.10 EPS.
-The business’s quarterly revenue was up 17.6% compared to the same quarter last year.
-On average, equities analysts predict that Dollar General Co. will post 10.65 earnings per share for the current fiscal year.
+Dollar General (NYSE:DG) last released its quarterly earnings results on Wednesday, March 17th.
+The company reported $2.62 earnings per share (EPS) for the quarter, missing the Thomson Reuters’ consensus estimate of $2.72 by ($0.10).
+Dollar General had a net margin of 7.84% and a return on equity of 36.07%.
+The company had revenue of $8.41 billion for the quarter, compared to the consensus estimate of $8.29 billion.
+During the same period in the prior year, the firm posted $2.10 EPS.
+The business’s revenue for the quarter was up 17.6% on a year-over-year basis.
+On average, equities research analysts expect that Dollar General Co. will post 10.65 earnings per share for the current fiscal year.

+Dollar General declared that its board has authorized a share buyback plan on Thursday, March 18th that permits the company to buyback $2.00 billion in outstanding shares.
+This buyback authorization permits the company to buy up to 4.2% of its stock through open market purchases.
+Stock buyback plans are usually a sign that the company’s leadership believes its stock is undervalued.

-The firm also recently disclosed a quarterly dividend, which will be paid on Tuesday, April 20th.
-Stockholders of record on Tuesday, April 6th will be given a dividend of $0.42 per share.
-This is an increase from Dollar General’s previous quarterly dividend of $0.36.
-The ex-dividend date is Monday, April 5th.
+The company also recently announced a quarterly dividend, which will be paid on Tuesday, April 20th.
+Investors of record on Tuesday, April 6th will be paid a dividend of $0.42 per share.
+This is a boost from Dollar General’s previous quarterly dividend of $0.36.
+The ex-dividend date of this dividend is Monday, April 5th.
 This represents a $1.68 dividend on an annualized basis and a dividend yield of 0.81%.
-Dollar General’s payout ratio is presently 24.96%.
+Dollar General’s payout ratio is 24.96%.

-Dollar General announced that its board has approved a share buyback plan on Thursday, March 18th that allows the company to buyback $2.00 billion in outstanding shares.
-This buyback authorization allows the company to purchase up to 4.2% of its shares through open market purchases.
-Shares buyback plans are typically an indication that the company’s leadership believes its shares are undervalued.

-In related news, CFO John W. Garratt sold 26,127 shares of the firm’s stock in a transaction on Tuesday, March 23rd.
-The stock was sold at an average price of $199.35, for a total value of $5,208,417.45.
-Following the transaction, the chief financial officer now directly owns 37,088 shares of the company’s stock, valued at approximately $7,393,492.80.
-The sale was disclosed in a legal filing with the SEC, which is available through the SEC website.
-Corporate insiders own 0.72% of the company’s stock.

 Dollar General Profile